LarsHadidi/PRONTO/README.md

 ## The optimization task

 Find a solution with routes as short as possible.
-Either enumerate all valid solutions using a CSP Solver and evaluate those solutions according the to route lengths or find an optimized solution directly using an ILP Solver or search the space of combinations using simulated annealing.
+Either enumerate all valid solutions using a CSP Solver and evaluate those solutions according the route lengths or find an optimized solution directly using an ILP Solver or search the space of combinations using simulated annealing.